Carpet Beetle Larvae

 Where are carpet beetle larvae found?

-Carpet beetle larvae can be found living both outside and inside homes and other properties.
-Outside, carpet beetle larvae live in animal and bird nests or dens; this gives them easy access to some of their favorite food sources - hair and feathers.
-Inside buildings, they tend to live in places where hair, dead skin, and/or dead insects have collected.
+Carpet beetle larvae can be found living both outside and inside Iowa & Illinois homes and other properties.
+Outside, carpet beetle larvae live in animal and bird nests or dens.
+This gives them easy access to some of their favorite food sources like hair and feathers.
+Inside buildings, they tend to live in places where hair, dead skin, and dead insects have collected.
 They can be found invading and damaging things like carpets, rugs, furs, stuffed animals, and leather book bindings.

 What do carpet beetle larvae eat?